TMJ Disorder Leading to Jaw Locking: Expert Advice from Dr. Adatrow

 What to Expect for Your First TMJ Diagnosis Appointment?

-Suppose you begin to feel pain, tension, or clicking in your temporomandibular joint (TMJ).
-In that case, you may seek treatment to correct this disorder, also known as temporomandibular joint disorder (TMD or TMJ disorder).
-But first, you'll need to be diagnosed by Dr.Adatrow who specializes in the condition.
-There is no one standard test to diagnose TMJ disorder, so that he may use a TMJ questionnaire, health history evaluation, physical examination, and diagnostic imaging.
+If you begin to feel pain, tension, or clicking in your temporomandibular joint (TMJ), you may seek treatment to correct this condition, also known as temporomandibular joint disorder (TMD) or TMJ disorder.
+But first, you’ll need a diagnosis from Dr. Adatrow, who specializes in the condition.
+There is no single standard test for diagnosing TMJ disorder, so Dr. Adatrow may use a TMJ questionnaire, health history evaluation, physical examination, and diagnostic imaging to assess your condition.

 What is a TMJ questionnaire?